Good Clusterings Have Large Volume: Main results

 to be the \textbf{LSA volume of $C$}. \end{definition}

-The volumes of a clustering put the volume of the respective normal cones in relation to the volume of the whole space.
-By definition, $\mu_{\pm}, \mu_{=} \in [0;1]$, since $\R^{d \cdot k}$ is a cone containing all cones in $\R^{d \cdot k}$ and vol$(\R^{d \cdot k})$ equals the area of the surface of $\Sphere^{d \cdot k}$.
-Note that, in practice, permutation of the clusters/sites yield the same clustering and the respective normal cones have the same volume.
-For our theoretical purposes, it is more useful to consider each permutation as an individual clustering.
-However, note that, if all cluster bounds are symmetric, then the volumes defined above only take values between 0 and $\frac{1}{k!}$, because they only take one possible permutation into account.
-We would like to stress that, depending on $k$, even small values already represent good clusterings.
+The volume of a clustering puts the volume of the respective normal cones in relation to the volume of the whole space, so by definition $\mu_{\pm}, \mu_{=} \in [0;1]$.
+The only difference is that the BHR volume compares the clustering to all feasible clusterings and the LSA volume compares it to all clusterings of the same shape.
+In the following, we use the simple wording ``volume of a clustering'' to refer to both variants when they behave analogously.

+Note that vol$(\R^{d \cdot k})$ equals the area of the surface of $\Sphere^{d \cdot k}$.
+In practice, permutations of the clusters/sites yield the same clustering and the respective normal cones have equal volume.
+For our purposes, it is more useful to consider each permutation as an individual clustering.
+However, if all cluster bounds are symmetric, then the volume defined above only takes values between 0 and $\frac{1}{k!}$, because it only takes one possible permutation into account.
 By Lemma \ref{union}, $\mu_{\pm} (C) \leq \mu_{=} (C)$ for all clusterings $C$.

+The volume of a clustering quantifies the ``fraction'' of all site vectors of separating power diagrams that induce the given clustering.
+This is quite a different concept than the two widely used quality measures for clusterings: the least-squares functional, which measures the quadratic Euclidean distance of the data points to their respective site, and the so-called {\em margin}, which measures the smallest Euclidean distance of data points to the nearest separating hyperplane (see \cite{Borgwardt2015}).
+Let us exhibit the difference between the LSA volume and the classical measures.
+(The BHR volume behaves analogously.)

+Consider Figure \ref{fig:volumebetterthanlsa}, which depicts two similar data sets, where three ``point clouds'' of the same structure are at different distance to each other.
+The least-squares values of both clusterings are equal, whereas the right-hand clustering has a larger volume.
+This can be seen by noting that all power diagrams that induce the left-hand clustering also induce the right-hand one.
+Conversely, there are many power diagrams that induce the right-hand clustering, but not the left-hand one.
+This means that the set of site vectors that give the left-hand clustering is a strict subset of the set of site vectors that give the right-hand one.
+Informally, unlike a least-squares functional, the volume is able to take the distance between different clusters into account.

+Now, consider Figure \ref{fig:volumebetterthanmargin}.
+The only difference between the data sets lies in the vertical scaling of the points in the top clusters and the horizontal scaling of the points in the bottom cluster.
+Both clusterings have equal margin, but the one on the right has a lower volume.
+It is easy to see that the separating hyperplanes on the right can be perturbed less due to the long, drawn-out clusters.
+This implies that the site vectors that define a separating power diagram inducing the right-hand clustering is a strict subset of the site vectors for the left-hand clustering.
+While the margin informally measures the ability to shift the separating hyperplanes closer to the clusters (without changing their directions), the volume measures the ability to perturb the normals of the separating hyperplanes.